Mrs. Tracye Hutsona, Principal & Mrs. Christina King, Asst. Principal

 Degrees and Certifications:

-My name is Bill Howard and I am now in my ninth year at Matteson School District 162, and thrilled to be beginning another year serving as Principal of the Indiana Wildcats!
-I could not be more excited to be part of the team here at Indiana along with our new Assistant Principal, Ms. King and a fantastic staff of dedicated teachers!
+My name is Mrs. Tracye Hutsona and I am now in my sixteenth year at Matteson School District 162, and thrilled to have transitioned as Principal of the Indiana Wildcats!
+I could not be more excited to be part of the team here at Indiana along with our Assistant Principal, Mrs. Christina King and a fantastic staff of dedicated teachers!

-Prior to coming to Indiana as Principal during the 2019-2020 school year, I served as the Assistant Principal of O.W.
-Huth Middle School for 4 years, and was a 5th Grade teacher at Indiana School School for 7 years and a teacher at Matteson School for 3 years.
-Before joining Matteson SD162, I was a Dean of Students and Art Teacher at Lincoln-Way West High School.
-During my spare time I enjoy spending time with my family, friends, serving as an Assistant Pastor at Victory Apostolic Church, and binge watching great shows on Netflix and reading.
+Prior to coming to Indiana as Principal during the 2022-2023 school year, I served as the Assistant Principal of O.W.
+Huth Middle School for 4 years, and was a 5th Grade teacher at Indiana School School for 7 years and a teacher at Matteson School for 4 years.
+Before joining Matteson SD162, During my spare time I enjoy spending time with my family, friends, serving as an Assistant Pastor at Victory Apostolic Church, and binge watching great shows on Netflix and reading.

 Please come see the exciting things taking place within our school!!!